MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-translations-overview.md

 **Field Caption**
 If the page control is based on a table field, and if no translations are found on the page, then the translation found on the table field is used.

 ![Translation](../media/Translation_2.png "Translations to display")

+The illustration shows examples of how translations for a page caption, a control caption, an enum caption, and a text constant are found.
+The search starts at number 1, and stops searching when the the first translation is met.
+So, if you, for example, have an enum and no translations are found for the local language or the primary language, the search stops at the global language because a match is found, and will use that translation in the UI.

 ## See Also